 This includes income tax as well as Social Security and Medicare taxes.
-Normally, your employer would contribute half of your Medicare and Social Security taxes, but you must pay 100% as a self-employed contractor.
+For employees, employers contribute 50% of your Medicare and Social Security taxes, but you have to pay 100% yourself as a self-employed contractor.
 This is called the self-employment tax.

 Proving Your Tax Deductions